jodiealaine/neighbourhood-map/README.md

 ### How To Run

-The app is hosted on github and can be found here --> [tba](http://github.com/jodiealaine)
+The app is hosted on github and can be found here --> [map app](https://jodiealaine.github.io/neighbourhood-map/)